syncfusion-content/flutter-docs/Flutter/datagrid/selection.md

 </tr>
 </table>

- n> When the `NavigationMode` is in `row`, the <kbd>UpArrow</kbd> and <kbd>DownArrow</kbd> only work.
+ n> When the [navigationMode] property is in `row`, the <kbd>UpArrow</kbd> and <kbd>DownArrow</kbd> only work.

 ## Callbacks

 The data grid provides the following events for selection:

- * `onSelectionChanging`: This event is raised while selecting a row at the execution time before the row is selected.
+ * [onSelectionChanging] : This event is raised while selecting a row at the execution time before the row is selected.
 So it allows canceling the selection action by return `false`.
- * `onSelectionChanged`: This event is raised after the column is selected.
+ * [onSelectionChanged] : This event is raised after the column is selected.

 These two events are triggered with following properties: